 Toby & Tom's Missing Link

-One of my favourite memories of growing up was watching the family movies which would be shown on TV during summer holidays, the sort where children would sneak out food from the kitchen, have adventures in the fields and of course ending up having to save the day as the movie came to an end.
-Surprisingly I never watched "A Summer to Remember" as a child but I know that I would have loved it if I had watched it back in 1985 because I loved it when I got to watch it recently with the whole set up of Toby and Jill befriending an orangutan and keeping it a secret from their parents. a little reminiscent of "E.T.: The Extra-Terrestrial".
+One of my favourite memories of growing up was watching the family movies which would be shown on TV during summer holidays, the sort where children would sneak food out from the kitchen, have adventures in the fields and of course end up having to save the day as the movie came to an end.
+Surprisingly I never watched "A Summer to Remember" as a child but I know that I would have loved it if I had watched it back in 1985 because I loved it when I got to watch it recently with the whole set up of Toby and Jill befriending an orangutan and keeping it a secret from their parents, a little reminiscent of "E.T.: The Extra-Terrestrial".

 The thing about "A Summer to Remember" is that what it delivers is nothing really new as we have the fun and adventure as Toby and Jill become close to the orangutan.
 We also have some trouble not only with other kids who bully Toby because he doesn't speak but also with a nasty circus owner, wonderfully played by Burt Young, who you can almost see the dollar signs in his eyes when he come in to possession of this signing orangutan.
 And of course whilst Toby is making life difficult for Tom you know both characters will go on a bit of a journey as the story evolves and will bond by the time the credits start to roll.
 Don't worry there is other stuff which goes on in "A Summer to Remember" with plenty to make you smile and feel more than a little nostalgic.